 The Septuagint (the first known translation of the Original Hebrew Pentateuch and following books, known as the Old Testament in the Christian Bible) was translated and circulated among the Alexandrian Jewish population.

 Dr. Allen Kerkeslager concluded in a scholarly study that the Septuagint is among the oldest works to state that Mount Sinai is in northwestern Saudi Arabia.

-The Septuagint says that Mount Sinai is near an ancient city named Madyan, also spelled as “Madian” and “Madiam.”
+The Septuagint's version of Exodus says that Mount Sinai is near an ancient city named Madyan, also spelled as “Madian” and “Madiam.”
 It states that Madyan is the land of Jethro where Moses fled to after killing an Egyptian.
 Madyan corresponds to a city named al-Bad in Saudi Arabia today and the name still shows up on current maps.

 Current Bibles state that Moses went to “Midian,” a broader ancient land that would include Al-Bad (read more about Midian & Moses here).